joshbegley/nyt-latest/README.md

 `Konnor Griffin will make his MLB debut Friday.
 A scar still reminds him of how close he was to never getting the chance.`\
 https://nytimes.com/athletic/7166838/2026/04/02/konnor-griffin-pirates-mlb-debut-prospect-accident/

-**Blue Owl, Ailing Wall St. Lender, Reveals Even More Troubles**\
+**Blue Owl, Ailing Private Credit Firm, Reveals Even More Troubles**\
-`Investors in struggling private credit firm put in record requests to get their money back.`\
+`Investors in the struggling Wall Street lender put in record requests to get their money back.`\
 https://nytimes.com/2026/04/02/business/blue-owl-private-credit.html

 **Could Mike Gillis' unique pitch to NHL teams actually work for the Maple Leafs?**\